Westport Property - Dundee

 There are several reasons why a non-student might consider living in student accommodation with a student:

 1. Affordability: Student housing is generally more affordable compared to regular rental properties in the same area, making it an attractive option for those on a tight budget.
-Student accommodations often offer shared living spaces, such as dormitories or apartments, which can significantly reduce the overall cost of housing.
+Student accommodations often offer shared living spaces, such as dormitories or apartments, which can significantly reduce the overall cost of Student housing.
 This can be particularly appealing for non-students who are just starting their careers or have limited financial resources.

 2. Proximity to Campus: If the non-student is dating or in a relationship with a student, living together in student accommodation can provide convenience and easier access to the campus.
 This can be beneficial for couples who want to spend more time together and reduce commuting time for the student partner.
 Additionally, it can be a practical solution for non-student partners who work or have commitments near the university.
+However, the non-student partner will not get the student discounts which is exclusive to the students unless specified by the service provider or institution.

 3. Shared Living Experience: Student accommodations often foster a sense of community and shared living experience, which can be appealing to some non-students seeking a similar lifestyle.
 These housing options typically offer shared common areas, social events, and opportunities for interaction with other residents.
 Non-students who enjoy a vibrant and social living environment may find student housing an attractive option, especially if they are looking to meet new people and expand their social circle.